valkyrie2/ROGemPick/README.md

 1. The calculator uses the starting glove type and simulates mining operations each day
 2. It automatically selects the best deposit zone based on your current score
-3. When enough score is accumulated for an upgrade, it applies the upgrade immediately
+3. After each mining operation, it checks if enough score is accumulated for an upgrade
+4. If an upgrade is available, it immediately applies the upgrade to subsequent mining operations
-4. The process continues for the specified number of days
+5. The process continues for the specified number of days
-5. Results are displayed in charts and a detailed table
+6. Results are displayed in charts and a detailed table
-6. Color coding helps identify upgrade days (green)
+7. Color coding helps identify upgrade days (green)
+8. Tooltips provide detailed information about when upgrades occurred during mining

 ## Technologies Used